 If you are thinking that recruiters and hiring managers will read every single word on your resume then you can’t be further from the truth.

-In fact, during the first evaluation they spend seconds to skim through the things on a resume to understand whether a particular candidate deserves a closer look.
+In fact, during the first evaluation, they spend seconds to skim through the things on a resume to understand whether a particular candidate deserves a closer look.
 With such limited time, your resume has to attract employers’ attention, you can’t afford to list your credentials in a way that you like.

 Resume writing isn’t about you after all.
 It is about what prospective employers need and how you can address those needs.
-It may sound weird but your resume format can make a difference between a lifetime interview opportunity and being disregarded.
+It may sound weird but your resume format can make a difference between a lifetime interview opportunity and be disregarded.

 Make your resume easier to skim.
 Don’t write long paragraphs (3 or 4 lines at most).
-Make use of bullet lists – they really help to make a document skimmable.
+Make use of bullet lists – they help to make a document skimmable.
 Also, add some white space both between the paragraphs and resume sections.
 Don’t forget to use headings and subheadings to structure information and help employers navigate through your resume.

 If you updated your resume 5 years ago or even longer, there is a good chance you still have an objective statement on the document.
 Get rid of it.
 In most cases, resume objectives bring no value to prospective employers whatsoever.
-In other words, they say nothing to the decision makers.
+In other words, they say nothing to the decision-makers.
 The fact that you are seeking a challenging role with a reputable company is awesome but why would HRs care?
 The truth of the matter is that they don’t.